 What is SSH Access and How to Enable It in Your Hosting Account

-SSH (Secure Shell) access has become an integral part of modern computing, because it allows users to remotely access and manage their systems with enhanced security.
+SSH (Secure Shell) access has become an integral part of modern computing because it allows users to remotely access and manage their systems with enhanced security.
 It creates a secure and encrypted connection between a user's device and a remote computer, typically a server.
 If someone tries to intercept the connection, they will only see encrypted and meaningless data that requires decryption.
 SSH uses advanced encryption techniques that make it extremely challenging for outsiders to decrypt the data.

 Learn how to enable and use SSH keys for the following:

-Shared Servers: Enabling SSH Command from cPanel
+Shared Servers: Enabling SSH Command from Bluehost Portal

-1. Log in to your Bluehost Account Manager.
+- Log in to your Bluehost Portal.

 For additional information on using and running SSH commands, please explore the following articles: